-- a) Siblings The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made (see note 9). - b) Children of members of staff employed by the Governing Body who will have been in post for at least two years prior to the child being admitted to the school will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made (see note 9). - c) Inverse distance from the school, priority will be given to children living further away from the school.
-Distances are calculated using Hampshire County Councils geographical mapping system on the basis of a straight-line measurement between the ordnance survey point of the child's home address (including the community entrance to flats) and the ordnance survey point of the main entrance of the school.
+a) Siblings - The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made (see note 9).

+b) Children of members of staff employed by the Governing Body who will have been in post for at least two years prior to the child being admitted to the school will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made (see note 9).

+c) Distances are calculated using Hampshire County Councils geographical mapping system on the basis of a straight-line measurement between the ordnance survey point of the child's home address (including the community entrance to flats) and the ordnance survey point of the main entrance of the school.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.